 Road to the Cathedral Vault

 The Byzantine and Roman architecture saw a return of the domed vault but with greater complexity, with the domes establishing themselves between arches of great height, each complimenting the other while giving an illusion of a lack of co-dependence, as found most popularly in the Hagia Sophia in Istanbul.
-Octagonal domed arches were also created to give the appearance of an umbrella while semicircular barrel vaults can be seen in the make of many romanesque churches.
+Octagonal domed arches were also created to give the appearance of an umbrella while semicircular barrel vaults can be seen in the making of many Romanesque churches.

-When the Gothic vault took precedence in the Middle ages, the vaults evolved from being vulnerable or seen from both inside and outside to just inside.
+When the Gothic vault took precedence in the Middle Ages, the vaults evolved from being vulnerable or seen from both inside and outside to just inside.
 The architects protected these vaults with wooden roofs, and the traditional image of the vault changed, and the roof became more prominent.

 Modern-day vaults are created using a hyperbolic paraboloid.
-It is a surface which has a double curve, with both convex and concave forms present on different axes, be it two axes or more.
+It is a surface that has a double curve, with both convex and concave forms present on different axes, be it two axes or more.
 The magic of a hyperbolic paraboloid is quite simple: two straight lines form the basis of every point on the surface, with the hyperbolic format used for the horizontal sections while the parabolic one is used for the vertical sections.
 Used mostly in shell roofs, hyperbolic paraboloids are constructed using a set of straight members.

 Vaulted Ceilings, Yes or No?

 Like everything else, vaulted ceilings come with their own set of pros and cons, with the cons depending on when, where, and how you want your vaulted ceilings to be constructed.